Who We Are

 How to Help

-The Regeneron Science Talent Search (Regeneron STS) recognizes and empowers our nation’s most promising young scientists who are creating the ideas that could solve society’s most urgent challenges.
+The Regeneron Science Talent Search (Regeneron STS), a program of Society for Science & the Public, recognizes and empowers our nation’s most promising young scientists who are creating the ideas that could solve society’s most urgent challenges.

 Each year, approximately 1,800 students enter Regeneron STS, submitting original research in critically important scientific fields of study.
 Unique among high school competitions in the U.S. and globally, Regeneron STS focuses on identifying, inspiring, and engaging the nation's most promising young scientists.